CloudNetService/website/docs/index.md

 1. Start your SSH client and connect to your server.
 2. Navigate to your installation directory `cd [PATH]` (e.g. `cd /home/[USERDIR]`) and create a folder for CloudNet with `mkdir [NAME]` (e.g. `mkdir cloudnet`).
 Navigate to the newly created folder with `cd [NAME]` (e.g. `cd cloudnet/`).
-3. Execute folling command `curl -sL "https://themeinerlp.github.io/CloudNet-Installer/install.sh" | bash`
+3. Execute following command `curl -sL "https://themeinerlp.github.io/CloudNet-Installer/install.sh" | bash`
 4. Start the setup by executing the start file with `./start.sh`

 ## Contribute {#contribute}